petecarapetyan/webappwriter/docs/blog/will-wordpress-go-way-of-dodos.md

 Even if these assumptions were not correct, **the assumptions support each other perfectly**.
 WordPress has been a tremendous success at 38m sites and growing.

-And so too, with it's brothers of similar design - Drupal, Joomla, etc. The CMS made Billy's Blog possible.
+And so too, with it's brothers of similar design - Drupal, Joomla, etc. The CMS made _**Billy's Fun Blog**_  possible.

 ## Woops